rust-lang/log/rfcs/0000-structured-logging.md

 # Drawbacks, rationale, and alternatives
 [drawbacks]: #drawbacks

+## Supporting structured logging at all

 Structured logging is a non-trivial feature to support.
 It adds complexity and overhead to the `log` crate.
+The alternative, not supporting structured logging, is not a suitable long-term solution for `log` unless we plan to eventually deprecate it.

 ## Internalizing `sval` and `serde`

 Values captured from any one supported framework can be represented by any other.
-That means a value can be captured in terms of `sval` and consumed in terms of `serde`, with its underlying structure retained.
-This is done through a one-to-one integration from each framework to each other framework.
+That means a value can be captured by `sval` can be consumed by `serde`, with its underlying structure retained.
+This is done through an internal one-to-one integration from each framework to each other framework.

 ### Drawbacks

 The one-to-one bridge between serialization frameworks within `log` makes the effort needed to support them increase exponentially with each addition, and discourages it from supporting more than a few.

 It also introduces direct coupling between `log` and these frameworks.
-For `sval` specifically, this is risky because it's not currently stable.
-Breaking changes are a possibility.
+For `sval` specifically, this is risky because it's not currently stable and breaking changes are a possibility.

 The mechanism suggested in this RFC for erasing values in `Value::from_any` relies on unsafe code.
-It's the same as what's used in `std::fmt`, but that machinery isn't directly exposed to callers outside of unstable features.
+It's the same as what's used in `std::fmt`, but in `std::fmt` the machinery isn't directly exposed to callers outside of unstable features.

 ### Alternatives